etraveli/etraveli_codestyle/codestyle/src/site/markdown/project_types.md

 ## What is the difference between a Parent and a Reactor POM?

-The POM defines lots of configuration and build settings for Maven projects. jGuru Codestyle divides these POMs in 2 categories:
+The POM defines lots of configuration and build settings for Maven projects. etraveli Codestyle divides these POMs in 2 categories:

 <table>
     <tr>